Karl Ouimette

-Karl William Ouimette (born June 18, 1992) is a Canadian professional soccer player who plays as a defender for Atlético Ottawa of the Canadian Premier League.
+Karl William Ouimette (born June 18, 1992) is a Canadian professional soccer player who plays as a defender for Celtix du Haut-Richelieu in Ligue1 Québec.

 Club career

-Ouimette played with the Trois-Rivières Attak, an affiliate of the Montreal Impact, in the Canadian Soccer League in 2009 and 2010.
+Early career

+Ouimette played in Quebec's top amateur circuit in 2008 with the Conquerants de Laval and would receive the league's top defender award.

+In the following season, he secured a contract with the Trois-Rivières Attak, an affiliate of the Montreal Impact, in the Canadian Soccer League.
+In his debut season in the inter-provincial league, he helped the club secure their second divisional title.
+Trois-Rivières opponents in the first round of the playoffs were Portugal FC where in the opening match Ouimette contributed a goal.
+The Attak would advance to the next round after defeating the Toronto-based club in a two-game series.
+The club would reach the championship finals after defeating the Italia Shooters in the next round.
+Ouimette would start in the championship final match against the Serbian White Eagles where Trois-Rivières defeated the reigning champions in a penalty shootout.
+Throughout the 2009 season, he made 22 appearances and recorded 1 goal.

+In 2010, he joined Montreal Impact's academy in the league's first division.
+Ouimette would receive the captaincy for the 2011 season.
+He would assist the club in securing a playoff berth and they were eliminated in the quarterfinal round of the postseason by Capital City.
+His final term with the academy occurred during the 2012 season, as he saw action with both the senior team and the academy throughout the campaign.
+The academy side clinched a playoff berth by finishing second in the division.
+He would also make his second championship appearance where Toronto Croatia defeated Montreal for the title.

 Montreal Impact

 On July 5, 2012, Ouimette signed a professional contract with the Montreal Impact, making him the first Academy player to sign with the senior squad.
-A couple weeks after being signed, Ouimette made his professional soccer debut in a league match against the Houston Dynamo.
+A couple of weeks after being signed, Ouimette made his professional soccer debut in a league match against the Houston Dynamo.
 Ouimette came on as a substitute for Zarek Valentin in the 26th minute.
 Montreal went on to lose the match 3–0.

 On October 19, 2013, Karl Ouimette scored his first MLS goal and game winner in a comeback 2–1 victory over the Philadelphia Union.
 The goal proved to be decisive to allow the Montreal Impact enter the MLS Cup playoffs for the first time in the team history.
 Ouimette also started both legs of the 2014 Canadian Championship helping the club to its second straight Canadian title.
 On February 6, 2015, Ouimette was waived by Montreal, effectively ending his time with the Impact.